Business Interpreter Services

 Good business interpreter services are far more than just talking translation, and range from full-featured 200-delegate 10-language conference simultaneous interpreting through to a 10-minute phone call.
 Other popular formats include face-to-face (aka “F2F”) and “tour guide” – see below – as well as remote interpreting.

 The majority of our business interpreter services are either supporting training sessions (such as the dozens of Health & Safety courses we’ve helped with), or for meetings with small groups or individuals.
+BSL & SSE interpreting are also available of course.

 Image: business interpreting services